- What Causes Mouth Ulcers?

 This is often the case with older people who tend to produce less stomach acid.
 Vegans are also at risk of low B12 status.

-It's best to take B Vitamins in a complex, as their levels are closely related to each other.
+It's best to take B Vitamins in a complex, as the level of one B Vitamin can alter levels of the others.

 Iron-deficiency anaemia can lead to sore mouth and mouth ulcers because oxygen transport to the body cells is reduced.